 Malaysian Spicy Beef with Roasted Cauliflower MashRecipe posted in: Lunch/Dinner

 Beef and potatoes just got an upgrade!
 A homestyle classic is transformed into a Malaysian masterpiece in this hearty, low-carb dinner.
 Enjoy spiced morsels of tender beef served with a side of fragrant mashed roasted cauliflower.
 Undertones of coconut, lemongrass and turmeric peak through and make this meal shine.
-With fall just around the corner, this is one crowd-pleasing dish that is sure to warm you up.
+With winter just around the corner, this is one crowd-pleasing dish that is sure to warm you up.

 We start off this dinner by making the star of the show: the spicy beef!
 In a food processor, blend together onion, lemongrass, ginger, garlic, cashew butter, spices, lime zest and lime juice.
 For our spices, we use a tasty combination of cumin, coriander and chili powder.
 However, feel free to use any other herbs and spices that you enjoy!
 Once you blend it all together, a thick, flavorful paste will be formed and later added to the meat.